Divyanshu300/Basic_Uber_Microservices/README.md

 # Basic Uber Microservices - User Service

-This project is a microservice-based **User Service** implemented using **Node.js** and **Express.js**, backed by a MongoDB database.
-It handles user authentication and profile management with secure JWT-based authentication and token blacklisting.
+This project is a microservice-based **Uber Clone** implemented using **Node.js** and **Express.js**, backed by a MongoDB database.
+It handles user with authentication and profile management with secure JWT-based authentication and token blacklisting similarly captain with authentication and profile management with secure JWT-based authentication and token blacklisting and rides all running at different servers to increase peformance and scaling of individuals.

 ---